msjimc/RunningWindowsProgramsOnLinux/debian.md

 <hr />

-The [wine-mono-9.1.0-x86.msi](https://dl.winehq.org/wine/wine-mono/9.1.0/wine-mono-9.1.0-x86.msi) was downloaded from https://dl.winehq.org/wine/wine-mono/9.1.0/ to the user's Download folder and inIn a terminal the following command was entered:
+The [wine-mono-9.1.0-x86.msi](https://dl.winehq.org/wine/wine-mono/9.1.0/wine-mono-9.1.0-x86.msi) file was downloaded from https://dl.winehq.org/wine/wine-mono/9.1.0/ to the user's Download folder and in a terminal the following command was entered:

 > wine uninstaller